Cam-B/MetaNet/README.md

 # MetaNet - ALPHA
-Decentralized Forums and Commenting

-## Decentralized forums that work with the help of metadata.
-MetaNet provides decentralized and censorship resistant forums with already existing tools.
+Decentralized, distributed and censorship resistant forums/commenting with the help of already existing tools

 ### Get started